Close Menu

 – Sinan Aral, a professor at the MIT Sloan School of Management and co-author of a new paper detailing the findings.

-The MIT researchers only studied twitter but think it is probably that the same phenomenon occurs on other social media platforms, including Facebook, but they emphasize that careful studies are needed on that and other related questions.
+The MIT researchers only studied twitter but they think it is probable that the same phenomenon occurs on other social media platforms, including Facebook, but they emphasize that careful studies are needed on that and other related questions.

 Reference: